Third voyage of James Cook: Death

 After a month's stay, Cook got under sail to resume his exploration of the Northern Pacific.
 However, shortly after leaving Hawaii Island, the foremast of the Resolution broke and the ships returned to Kealakekua Bay for repairs.
 It has been hypothesised that the return to the islands by Cook's expedition was not just unexpected by the Hawaiians, but also unwelcome because the season of Lono had recently ended (presuming that they associated Cook with Lono and Makahiki).
 In any case, tensions rose and a number of quarrels broke out between the Europeans and Hawaiians.
 On 14 February at Kealakekua Bay, some Hawaiians took one of Cook's small boats.
 Normally, as thefts were quite common in Tahiti and the other islands, Cook would have taken hostages until the stolen articles were returned.

 Indeed, he attempted to take hostage the King of Hawaiʻi, Kalaniʻōpuʻu.
 The Hawaiians prevented this when they spotted Cook luring King Kalaniʻōpuʻu to his ship on a false pretext and sounded the alarm.
 Kalaniʻōpuʻu himself eventually realized Cook's real intentions and suddenly stopped and sat where he stood.
 Before Cook could force the king back up, hundreds of native Hawaiians, some armed with weapons, appeared and began an angry pursuit, and Cook's men had to retreat to the beach.
 As Cook turned his back to help launch the boats, he was struck on the head by the villagers and then stabbed to death as he fell on his face in the surf.
 Hawaiian tradition says he was killed by a chief named Kalanimanokahoowaha.
 The Hawaiians dragged his body away.
-Four marines, Corporal James Thomas, Private Theophilus Hinks, Private Thomas Fatchett and Private John Allen, were also killed and two others were wounded in the confrontation.
+Four marines, Corporal James Thomas, Private Theophilus Hinks, Private Thomas Fatchett, and Private John Allen, were also killed, and two others were wounded in the confrontation.

-The esteem in which he was nevertheless held by the Hawaiians resulted in his body being retained by their chiefs and elders.
+The esteem in which he was nevertheless held by the Hawaiians caused their chiefs and elders to retain his body.
 Following the practice of the time, Cook's body underwent funerary rituals similar to those reserved for the chiefs and highest elders of the society.
-The body was disembowelled, baked to facilitate removal of the flesh, and the bones were carefully cleaned for preservation as religious icons in a fashion somewhat reminiscent of the treatment of European saints in the Middle Ages.
+The body was disembowelled and baked to facilitate removal of the flesh, and the bones were carefully cleaned for preservation as religious icons in a fashion somewhat reminiscent of the treatment of European saints in the Middle Ages.
 Some of Cook's remains, disclosing some corroborating evidence to this effect, were eventually returned to the British for a formal burial at sea following an appeal by the crew.